adhar-io/adhar/README.md

 - Prevent cloud provider lock-in
 - Implement full observability

-**Management Team** - To setup a Kubernetes-based platform for developers and provide a paved road to production

-- Create your platform profile and deploy to any K8s
-- Onboard development teams in a comprehensive multi-tenant setup and make them self-serving
-- Get all the required capabilities in an integrated and automated way
-- Ensure governance with security policies
-- Implement zero-trust networking
-- Change the desired state of the platform based on Configuration-as-Code
+**Management Team** - Access all the insights and reports to make the best possible business or technical decission based on actual datapoints

+- Fully integrated analytics platform
+- AI powered automated insights and recomendations
+- Various reports showcasing different aspects of the application
+- Realtime insights with zero filter
+- Usage statistics and projection
-- Support multi- and hybrid cloud scenarios
+- Easy Technology and Risk goverance
-- Prevent cloud provider lock-in
-- Implement full observability
+- Visibility of end to end process

 ## Getting started

 ### Helm

-To install Adhar, make sure to have a kubernetes cluster running with at least:
+To install Adhar platform, make sure to have a kubernetes cluster running with at least:

 - Version `1.25`, `1.26` or `1.27`
 - A node pool with at least **8 vCPU** and **16GB+ RAM** (more resources might be required based on the activated capabilities)